A quick, easy curry recipe featuring some stock-cupboard faves, long-lasting veg, and big, bold spices.

 Add the chopped tomatoes and stir well.
 If the onions are starting to stick at this stage, add 3-5 tbsp of water along with the tomatoes to deglaze the pan.
 Cook, stirring often until the tomatoes are starting to break down and lose their shape – around 5 minutes.

-Add the cubes of butternut squash and stir to coat in the curry paste.
+Add the cubes of butternut squash and the chickpeas and stir to coat in the curry paste.
 Add the vegetable stock and bring to a simmer.
 Stirring occasionally, allow the curry to simmer with a lid on for around 10-15 minutes or until the squash is cooked.

 Once the squash is cooked and the sauce has reduced nicely, add the coconut milk and stir.
 Lower the heat and allow the curry to simmer for a few moments before removing from the heat.